NEWS

 Free improvisation has been pivotal in avant-garde movements over recent decades.
 Yet, creating sound sequences that break free from established musical idioms often leads to the dilemma of 'excess freedom.'
 My approach aims to reinvigorate improvisation, blending idiomatic expressions with freer forms of spontaneous musical creation.
 Since 2014, I have been collaborating with non-Western musicians, and in 2019, I was among the first cellists to improvise within the stringent confines of the raga in the Carnatic tradition.
 My collaboration with Jyotsna Srikanth, "Songs for Carnatic Violin and Cello," deconstructs Carnatic music in an innovative way, featuring improvised passages and layered cello sections to create harmonic interplay.

 Today, my art is a personal journey to the roots of my musical upbringing.
-It's a tapestry woven with threads of the Polish avant-garde, the soulful narratives of Roma and Jewish melodies, the defiant spirit of punk, and an array of eclectic influences.
+It's a tapestry woven with threads of the Polish avant-garde, the soulful narratives of Roma melodies, the defiant spirit of punk, and an array of eclectic influences.
 Each piece is a conversation with the past, a dialogue with the present, and a bold gaze into the future of musical expression.

 Songs for Cello and Carnatic Violin